diodesign/diosix/README.md

 Diosix is a type-1 bare-metal hypervisor written in the Zig programming language for multi-core 64-bit RISC-V systems.
-It allows machines large and small to run multiple hardware-isolated operating systems at the same time.
+It allows machines large and small to run multiple hardware-isolated guest operating systems simultaneously.

-This hypervisor supports 64-bit Arm and x86 guest operating systems as well as 32-bit and 64-bit RISC-V.
+The hypervisor seamlessly supports 64-bit Arm and x86 guests, as well as 32-bit and 64-bit RISC-V guests.

 This project is an ongoing work-in-progress.
 By using Zig, we aim to innovate and iterate quickly while maintaining a strict focus on safety, security, and